 The city of Saint Petersburg was founded in 1703 by tsar Peter the Great as Russia's "Gateway to the West".
-Today, St Petersburg is the country's greatest cultural hub and has served as an imperial filming location in films like Russian Ark (2002), James Bond: GoldenEye (1995) or the new British TV mini series War & Peace (2016).
-To make sure you can make the most of your stay in St Petersburg, here is my quick guide filled with the best tips from my recent visit…
+Today, the city is Russia's greatest cultural hub and has served as an imperial film location backdrop in films like Anna Karenina (2012) or the British mini series War & Peace (2016).
+To make the most of your stay in St Petersburg, here is my quick guide filled with the best tips from my visit in November 2017…

 Films to see for inspiration